The Best City for Remote Workers Has to Be Tucson

 Tap & Bottle is celebrated locally for its extensive selection of beers and great ambiance.
 With two locations, you can peruse their selections and sample new brews downtown or in Northwest Tucson.
 If you’re looking for a large selection and intriguing craft brews, you should also check out Arizona Beer House; Caps and Corks; Casa Video; Craft, A Modern Drinkery; and Hop Shop.

 Tucson is a secret gem for music lovers.
-In addition to Club Congress, small venues such as 191 Tool and The Rock bring in up-and-coming touring acts.
+In addition to Club Congress, small venues such as 191 Toole and The Rock bring in up-and-coming touring acts.
 The historic Rialto Theatre, located downtown, hosts a broad array of performers and talent, including rock bands, jam bands, comedians, heavy metal, hip hop, film, jazz, flamenco, and county.
 With room for 5,000 fans, Ava Amphitheater at Casino Del Sol hosts larger touring acts.

 The mix of work-from-home amenities and entertainment options make Tucson one of the best cities for remote workers.
 If you’re ready to call Tucson home, enter to win our relocation and welcome package.